-- The applicant provided an estimate for the cost of acquiring the land based on discussion with a seller's agent and its historical experience. - The applicant identified construction cost pursuant to the cost estimate of a licensed architect (see Exhibit F.1). - The applicant based its other costs on its experience developing and opening similar ACH facilities in the state.
+- The applicant identified construction cost pursuant to the cost estimate of a licensed architect (see Exhibit F.1). - The applicant based its other costs on its experience developing and opening similar ACH facilities in the state.

-In Section F, pages 77-78, the applicant projects that start-up costs will be \$50,000 and initial operating expenses will be \$1,758,873 for a total working capital of \$1,808,873.
-On pages 77-78, the applicant provides the assumptions and methodology used to project the working capital needs of the project.
+In Section F, pages 76-77, the applicant projects that start-up costs will be \$50,000 and initial operating expenses will be \$1,713,479 for a total working capital of \$1,763,479.
+On page 77, the applicant provides the assumptions and methodology used to project the working capital needs of the project.
 The applicant adequately demonstrates that the projected working capital needs of the project are based on reasonable and adequately supported assumptions based on the following:

-- The applicant states that the initial operating period will include four (4) months during which cash outflow (operating costs) for the entire facility will exceed cash inflow (revenues) for the entire facility. - The applicant states that it is an experienced provider of ACH services and has considerable experience in facility operations which have informed its estimates as to the duration of the initial operating period.
+- The applicant describes the start-up costs it will incur which include costs related to hiring and training staff, utility costs, supplies, and marketing/advertising. - The applicant states that the initial operating period will include four (4) months during which cash outflow (operating costs) for the entire facility will exceed cash inflow (revenues) for the entire facility. - The applicant states that it is an experienced provider of ACH services and has considerable experience in facility operations which have informed its estimates as to the duration of the initial operating period.